dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 {{% notice "note" %}}
 Only super-admins ([Guardians of the galaxy](#guardians-of-the-galaxy)) have access across tenants.
-The super admin is used only for database admininstration operations, such as exporting data of all tenants.
+The super admin is used only for database administration operations, such as exporting data of all tenants. _Guardian_ of the _Galaxy_ group cannot read across tenants.
 {{% /notice %}}

 - What's the ACL granularity in a multi-tenancy environment?
 Is it per tenant?